Awakened Men's Retreat March 23-25th 2018

 What does it mean as man to be in relationship (single, partner/married or divorced)?

 This weekend retreat will explore what is to be man through the seminal work of Robert Moore PHD rediscovering the archetypes of the mature masculine: king, warrior, magician, lover.
-It combines contemplative shabbat service (the torah portion for the Shabbat Ki Tavo - "when you enter" will be explored), interpersonal mindfulness, shadow work, story telling and will include periods of silence.
+It combines a contemplative shabbat service (the torah portion for the Shabbat HaGadol - The Great Sabbath), interpersonal mindfulness, shadow work, story telling and will include periods of silence.

 This retreat is an opportunity